 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The Assawinan Bay is a traditionally navigable waterway and a tributary to the Isle of Wight Bay which flows into the Sinepuxent Bay, which flows into the Atlantic Ocean, a navigable waterway with international commercial and recreational boat use.
+Explain: Broad Creek is a TNW which flows into the Choptank River is a TNW which flow into the Chesapeake Bay is traditionally navigable waterways with commercial and recreational boat use.